I often tweet thoughts. Here is a collection on various topics.

 Is AI-generated pornography immoral/degrading?

 Well considered pruning can turn any bush into a strong, tall tree or any tree into a beautifully shaped bush.
-Though, not every thought-provoking fact about plants is a fitting analogy for human endeavors.
+Though, not every thought-provoking fact about plants is an analogy for human endeavors.

 Logic and Reasoning

-When somebody feels strongly about a controversial subject, they are probably overlooking a relevant consideration.
-Subjects are only controversial when there are reasonable considerations on both sides.
+When somebody feels strongly about a controversial subject, they are probably overlooking a valid concern.
+Subjects are only controversial when there are valid concerns on both sides.

-Strong opinions are often the result of an oversimplification of something complex.
+Strong opinions are often the result of oversimplifying something complex.
 Questioning them can be enlightening.

 It is easier to think about what can be seen than what can’t.
 It is easier to think about what has happened than what might.